alexjmck/QSC-2020website/README.md

 A clone from the 2020 website built by Cory Crowley.

-I'll be adding a handful of new features and repadding things.
+I'll be adding a handful of new features and re-padding things.